appliers/scam/README.md

 After installing the code editor, you have to copy the code from scam.py.
 Since it's only one file, it should only take a few seconds.<br>
 We will add a Git installation later on.

-To install this repo, you will need to clone it via Git.<br>
-Download the [latest](https://git-scm.com/download) version of Git.

 ## Step Two:
 If you dont want the scammers knowing information about you, I suggest using going in Icogneto to stay anonymous.<br>
 Other web browsers may not work due to the feature we need to us in DevTools (Inspect Element)